NetApp/trident/docs/kubernetes/deploying/operator-deploy.rst

    trident-csi-9v95z                   1/2     ImagePullBackOff   0          5m18s
    trident-operator-766f7b8658-ldzsv   1/1     Running            0          8m17s

-You can clearly see that the pods are not able to intialize completely as one or more container images were not fetched.
+You can clearly see that the pods are not able to initialize completely as one or more container images were not fetched.

 To address the problem, you must edit the TridentOrchestrator CR.
 Alternatively,